robcarver17/pysystemtrade/docs/production.md

 It is possible to setup a custom report configuration.
 Say for example that you would like to push reports to a git repo [like this](https://github.com/robcarver17/reports).
-In that case you would need to change the default behaviour, sending reports via email, to saving the report a s a file.
+In that case you would need to change the default behaviour, sending reports via email, to saving the report as a file Files would be stored in according to what is declared in private_config.yaml `reporting_directory`.
 Customization is done in the private_config.yaml.
-Example would be;
+Example of reporting customization is;

 ```
  reports: